Qirad: Legal technicalities

 Though there existed several different major schools of Islamic law, the basic legalities of the qirad were rather uniform throughout the schools.

 Dinars and dirhams, as well as gold, silver, and copper coins in circulation were allowed to be invested.
-However, goods such as barley were restricted from the qirad because the possible fluctuations in their value in the free market.
+However, goods such as barley were restricted from the qirad because the possible fluctuations in their value in the markets.
 In the Mongol Empire, the contractual features of a Mongol-ortoq partnership closely resembled that of qirad arrangements, however, Mongol investors were not constrained using uncoined precious metals and tradable goods for partnership investments.

 The agent was allowed to take the investment and split up his investments in any way, as well as invest in anything he wanted, except in cases where stocks are plentiful and not seasonally bound.
 It was also permissible for an investor to forbid the agent from buying certain kinds of goods.
 Many of the third parties involved in the qirad were actually unaware of their involvement which allowed the agent to trade freely and without liability.

 Although the fractional split in profit was agreed on beforehand, the investor could not stipulate a specific sum of the money from the profit, or that a certain profit be made.
 In this way, the qirad remained a complete risk on the investor and did not infringe on the free market economy., It was however possible to make a deal on the split of the profit beforehand by stipulating a specific percentage.
 This could be either a low or a high percentage.